How would you define the employee experience? Do you know what elements are important to create a strong and fulfilling employee experience?

-I remember in my own career, one of the best compliments I was given by a manager at the time was,
+I remember in my own career, one of the best compliments I received was by a manager at the time was:

 “You’re the kind of person I want to work with.”

 Not only was it one of the kindest things anyone in the workplace has ever said to me, but it went a long way.
-Especially since I was ‘green’ at the time and still ‘finding my way.’
+Especially since I was in the early stages of my career at the time and still finding my way.

 However, there was still something missing.
 I mean, it was good, but it wasn’t GREAT.
-I wanted GREAT – all the time.
+I wanted GREAT – more consistently.
 Not just when business was good or when my manager was in a good mood or add on any other excuse that applies.